fabienfrfr/LLaMA-Critic/README.rst

 .. image:: https://raw.githubusercontent.com/fabienfrfr/LLaMA-Critic/main/doc/LLaMA-Oracle.png

 Here, the "critic" model will act as the error function for this new word model.
 If this new model works, we will call it the LLaMA-Oracle.

+Also, some inspiration of code on `Vigogne Project <https://github.com/bofenghuang/vigogne>`__ for fine tuning